maevecrossan/peaceful-path/README.md

 ## Testing

 I tested my project throughout development.
-I have divided my testing into two sections below: developmental testing and post developmental testing.
+I have divided my testing into two sections below: developmental testing and post-developmental testing.

 ### Developmental Testing

 I conducted testing throughout all stages of development.
-My initial testing was done using Chrome devtools to make sure my HTML content was showing up correctly.
+My initial testing was done using Chrome DevTools to check my HTML content was showing up correctly.

 Once I confirmed my content was being displayed, I took the mobile-first approach.
 I designed my website for mobiles first, only moving onto larger screens when I was 80% completed with the mobile design.